MatthewSmith3247/PCB_Workshop/README.md

 * Slide Switch
 * Speaker

-These can be found in the BOM or the Zip Files attached
+These can be found in the BOM or the Zip Files attached.